onzfonz/comp227/src/content/6/en/part6a.md

 The logic for changing the importance of a task is now in the component managing the list of tasks.

-There is not much code left in `App`:
+With this refactoring, there is not much code left in `App`:

 ```js
 const App = () => {